 Industries consume more energy than any other sector within the US energy economy - including residential and commercial building energy use and the transportation sector.
 The manufacture of commodity materials - such as basic metals, chemicals, paper, and glass (along with the forming of these materials into basic shapes, such as casting primary metals, plate glass manufacture, shape forming of steel to I-beams or rolls, etc) - consumes more than 70% of all energy consumed by industrial manufacturing in the U.S.

 This topic seeks research and development for new energy savings technologies to be applied in U.S. manufacturing operations, in order to enhance U.S. industrial competitiveness.
 Applicants must identify the industry and process in which the proposed technology will be applied; approaches that address more than one industrial process or manufacturing sector are most welcome.
 The proposed technology must be innovative or at least new to the proposed industrial application, demonstrate that the approach will overcome barriers to energy efficiency faced by manufacturers, and provide a reasonable estimate of how much energy (and the form of the energy) can be saved.
 Grant applications for development of entirely new industrial processes to replace existing processes, or for the development of new commodity materials, are not of interest and will be declined.
-However, grant applications for the development is needed to complete the feasibility investigation under Phase I.
+However, grant applications for the development of new process equipment will be considered responsive, provided that the equipment is needed to complete the feasibility investigation under Phase I.